ManimCommunity/manim/docs/source/guides/deep_dive.rst

 **Jupyter notebooks.** In Jupyter notebooks, the communication with the library is handled by the ``%%manim`` magic command, which is implemented in the ``manim.utils.ipython_magic`` module.
-There is :meth:`some documentation <.ManimMagic.manim>` available for the magic command, The implementation instantiates the requested scene and calls its render method;
+There is :meth:`some documentation <.ManimMagic.manim>` available for the magic command.
+The implementation instantiates the requested scene and calls its render method;
 the scene attaches a manager lazily through that entry point.